SierraSoftworks/blog/src/posts/2023-04-01-ductile-burnout.md

 be linear and may in fact decrease while increasing strain (burnout).

-When it comes to people, this is the point at which you'll almost certainly start to notice a change in their behavior.
+When it comes to people, this is the point at which you'll almost certainly start to notice a change in their behaviour.
 They may start to withdraw from the team, become more cynical, argumentative, and/or express displeasure at aspects of their environment that they previously accepted.
 You're also likely to notice them exhibiting signs of physical, emotional, or mental exhaustion, as well as being more sensitive